YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 03
 New day , new grind!
-i am doing the sammething as yesterday , just practicing more of react. and i will be gather new project Ideas for my portfolio projects.
+i am doing the samething as yesterday , just practicing more of react. and i will be gather new project Ideas for my portfolio projects.

 DEC 04